 Every year or two, CCHS participates in the Denmark Exchange Program.
 Students from Slagelse Gymnasium in Slagelse, Denmark visit CCHS in the fall, while CCHS students visit their new Danish friends over April break.
 The program is a cultural and social exchange where students build lasting relationships with their host families.
 The History and English classes in Slagelse have incorporated the exchange into their curriculum.

-Mr. Coan is the Coordinator — this year Ms. Wozniak from Social Studies was the co-chaperone.
+Mr. Coan is the Coordinator — Ms. Wozniak from Social Studies is the co-chaperone.

 A few snapshots of the Danes visit in October of 2017.